I’m into home craft cocktails, and also considering trying my hand at home distillation. Couple questions:

 Extracting a plant toxin with ethanol

-You may, however, be more likely to extract a plant toxin with alcohol present.
+Again, we are not talking about distillation, but just soaking a plant in an alcoholic solution: You may, however, be more likely to extract a plant toxin with alcohol present.
 For example, if you soak sage leaves in ethanol, more of the toxic thujone (which causes brain damage in large amounts so please don't eat sage essential oil) in the sage oil will be free in the extract rather than stuck in the plant material.
-That just makes it more free in the solution, but you would consume this anyway, I assume--either free or in the plant material, and you would get exposed to it either way by digesting it.
-So, again I think it is a wash--I would not worry about it.
+That just makes thujone more free in the solution, but you would consume this anyway, I assume--either free or in the plant material, and you would get exposed to it either way by digesting it.
+So, again I think it is a wash--I would not worry about it assuming you are starting with a nontoxic plant.

 The concentration of extracted plant molecules depends on the ratio of ethanol to plant, and how long it soaks.
 As long as you start with a food safe plant, I would be more worried about the ethanol than the plant compounds.
 I'm assuming you are soaking something like peaches and not poison ivy.
 Avoid the pits, the stems, and stuff you would not eat anyway.
 If there are residual pesticides, those will be liberated into the mixture, too.